AndrewLim1990/AndrewLim1990.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+Hello everyone!
+My name is Andrew Lim

 ### More Information

-I like data science, beer, boardgames, hockey,
+I like data science, boardgames, beer, and hockey.

 ### Contact me